 Listen To This Blog- Click Play

-The Great Smoky Mountains National Park announced it is implementing “Vehicle-Free Wednesdays” in Cades Cove!
-Starting June 17, the Cades Cove Loop Road will only be open to pedestrians and cyclists on Wednesdays.
+The Great Smoky Mountains National Park announced it is implementing vehicle-free Wednesdays in Cades Cove again!
+Starting May 5, the Cades Cove Loop Road will only be open to pedestrians and cyclists on Wednesdays.
 This gives visitors the opportunity to explore the area without worrying about car traffic!
-We’ve got all the details about Vehicle-Free Wednesdays in Cades Cove below:
+We’ve got all the details about vehicle-free Wednesdays in Cades Cove below:

 Cades Cove Vehicle-Free Days

 Cyclists and pedestrians now have the chance to enjoy Cades Cove without having to share the road with cars!
-Starting June 17, Cades Cove will be closed to vehicles every Wednesday through September 30.
-The Vehicle-Free Wednesdays give pedestrians and cyclists a whole day to explore Cades Cove without congested areas interfering with their experiences.
+Starting May 5, Cades Cove will be closed to vehicles every Wednesday through September 1.
+The vehicle-free Wednesdays give pedestrians and cyclists a whole day to explore Cades Cove without congested areas interfering with their experiences.
 The initiative will also allow staff and volunteers to better support visitor programs instead of focusing on traffic management.
 The park said that mobility-assisted devices will also be welcomed on the vehicle-free days.

 Why Vehicle-Free Wednesdays?